 THE FLYING TIGERS

 Months before the U.S. ever officially entered World War II, that is, before the attack on Pearl Harbor on December 7, 1941, Chennault was already leading his under-funded and under-provided ragtag group of pilots and crews against the Japanese, as the Japanese war machine continually plowed through China, Burma, and Thailand toward India with almost unfettered military power.
 That is, until they ran up against and virtually stopped by the Flying Tigers and their considered to be obsolete P-40 Tomahawks.
 Although the Flying Tigers were highly successful going up against the Japanese it was based on Chennault's tactics and the pilots expertise, not because of massive formidable strength.
-With my thanks, the following paragraph from Flying Tigers US, regarding Chennault and the A.V.G. and continuing in the same theme, cuts to the quick by condensing facts:
+The following paragraph is from Flying Tigers US, regarding Chennault and the A.V.G., and continuing in the same theme, cuts to the quick by condensing facts:

 "Under the command of Chennault, whose tactical understanding of Japanese fighter planes accounted for much of the AVG's success, the unit was based in Kunming, Yunnan province, China.
 It served in combat from December 1941 until July 1942, entering the history books as the most effective and respected fighter plane unit in the history of warfare.
 The Curtiss Tomahawk P-40, with its iconic fierce shark teeth and glaring eyes, is one of the most recognizable fighters in aviation history.
 The AVG never had more than 50 combat-ready planes at a time, never more than 24 in the air at once and never more than 70 pilots ready to fly."

 CHRISTMAS DAY 1941